 This osprey met a tragic and untimely death due to entanglement in fishing line at its nest platform in Old Lyme.
 Ospreys "decorate" their nests with trash they find on the ground and in the water.
 Tangled fishing line is often found on nesting platforms, posing danger to adults and their young.
 Photo courtesy of Hank Golet.

-Litter in our open spaces has always been a problem, but during the COVID-19 pandemic it seems worse than ever.
+Litter in our open spaces has always been a problem.
 All of this litter on beaches and at state parks, state forests, and wildlife management areas is not only bad for the environment, it can also be deadly to wildlife.
 Some of the trash items being found include beverage bottles, plastic bags and wrappers, plastic cups and straws, food containers, balloons, waste fishing line, and more.
 People should not be leaving these items behind and expect other visitors, or town and DEEP employees to pick up after them.
 Everyone should be recreating responsibly and take out what they take in – LEAVE NO TRACE.
 Most Connecticut state parks provide dumpsters in central locations where visitors can put trash.
 Experience has shown that individual, smaller and less secure trash cans become filled rapidly, with trash spilling outside and creating a mess, attracting predators and requiring more constant cleaning by staff.

 Besides cleaning up after ourselves, there are other ways you can help reduce the amount of trash: